 Confidential personal help is available from the SuCceSS helpline at the CCG: Tel 0300 200 0219 or (anonymously if required) through the Somerset GP Safe House website www.somersetsafehouse.co.uk.

 You might be struggling with internal strife in a partnership, with burnout, or your personal clinical workload may threaten to become unmanageable.
 These and many other common scenarios are the subject-matter of the SSH which provides information and resources for commonly experienced difficulties, plus the opportunity to seek confidential advice from an Advocate.
-Our local LMC GP Advocates are: Dr Harry Yoxall, Dr Roger Crabtree and Dr Ulrike Nauman.
+Our local LMC GP Advocate is

-Go to: somersetsafehouse.co.uk for further information, or to contact our Advocates confidentially (anonymously if required).
-Advocates can also be contacted by phone via the LMC: 01823 331428.
+Go to: somersetsafehouse.co.uk for further information, or to contact our Advocate confidentially (anonymously if required).
+An Advocates can also be contacted by phone via the LMC: 01823 331428.